Hydra9268/ZGESO/README.md

 ### Miscellaneous

-Outputs code to the chat window. d is short for "debug" (equivilant of console.log in JavaScript)
+Outputs code to the chat window. d is short for "debug" (the equivalent of console.log in JavaScript)
 ```lua
 d()
 ```